SUMMER 2021 | WHICH COUNTRIES CAN WE VISIT?

 Switzerland: Right now Swiss is still orange.
 All travellers arriving by air, as well as all travellers entering by bus/rail/car who have stayed in a country with an increased risk of infection in the 10 days before entering Switzerland, are subject to the requirement for a pre-departure negative PCR test.
 That being said, Switzerland is currently being very strict with people coming from high risk countries, The Netherlands being one of them.
 For more info, check this website.

 France: Right now, strict rules apply for people coming from the Netherlands and the rest of Europe.
 Besides a negative test result, you must also go into quarantine.

-Portugal: For travellers, Portugal isn’t a very attractive holiday destination at the moment due to the 14-days quarantine rule after your entree.
-This rule might change after the 16th of May.
+Portugal: For travellers, Portugal isn’t a very attractive holiday destination at the moment as it’s coloured orange.

 Curaçao, Aruba, Bonaire: During the pandemic we travelled to Curaçao to check what it was like, what the rules were and if it was relaxed.
 We can say it is!
 Here’s our full Curaçao Guide!

 Thailand: Holy Moly, this is such great news for the Dutch!
 We personally Love Asia so we can’t wait.
 However, you must go into quarantine after entering so this would only be good if you have at least 3 to 4 weeks.

 Mexico: Strangely enough, we can visit Mexico without many restrictions.
 You must have some documents but that’s it.
 Tulum anyone?

 Add the approval of the European Parliament and the Commission to achieve an ‘EU Covid-19 certificate’ for travellers.
 In this so called certificate, it’s shown if you have been vaccinated or had a recent negative test result.
 It is being said that this will most likely be finalised in June or latest in August.
 Visit this website to stay updated about current developments about travelling during Covid.